Rualexandra/Employee-Payroll-Tracker/README.md

 # How it works:

 Click the "Add employee" button
-You will then be presented with a series of prompts asking for first name, last name, and salary Once you are finish adding an employee
+You will then be presented with a series of prompts asking for first name, last name, and salary.
+Once you are finish adding an employee.
-You will be prompted to continue or cancel
+You will be prompted to continue or cancel.
-If you choose to continue you will be prompted to add a new employee Choose to cancel for employee data to be displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data
+If you choose to continue you will be prompted to add a new employee.
+Choose to cancel for employee data to be displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data.

 # Application: